-In accordance with the EMP, potable water was the only matrix sampled following the cessation of the 2017 season.
-The EMP lists twelve sites for potable water sampling.
-Eleven of the twelve sites were sampled following the 2017 cloud seeding season; despite best endeavours, safe access could not be obtained for the final site which is on private property.
-The total number of samples analysed in 2017 along with summary statistics of silver concentrations is shown in Table 1 for potable water samples.
+In accordance with the EMP, potable water was the only matrix sampled following the cessation of the 2019 season.
+The total number of samples analysed in 2019 along with summary statistics of silver concentrations is shown in Table 1.
 All measurements are well below the relevant guideline values.

-Table 1: Summary of silver concentrations in 2017 potable water samples (ng/L).
+Table 1: Summary of silver concentrations in 2019 potable water samples (ng/L).
 The guideline value for silver in potable water is 100,000 ng/L